chediana4/chediana/README.md

 I am first year Bachelor of Computer Science (Computer Network and Security) with Honour student of Universiti Teknologi Malaysia (UTM).

-* 🌍  I'm based in Temerloh, Pahang
+* 🌍  I'm based in Malaysia
 * ✉️  You can contact me at [chediana263@gmail.com](mailto:chediana263@gmail.com)
 * 🧠  I'm currently learning Computer Science (Computer Network and Security)